 The net result of these findings is that subjects with renal failure have clinical durations that are similar to but somewhat more variable than the duration that one would expect in subjects with normal renal function.
 Hepatically impaired patients, due to the large increase in volume, may demonstrate clinical durations approaching 1.5 times that of subjects with normal hepatic function.
 In both populations the clinician should individualize the dose to the needs of the patient [see DOSAGE AND ADMINISTRATION].

-Under halothane anesthesia, the clinical duration of effects of ZEMURON (rocuronium bromide injection) did not vary with age in patients 4 months to 8 years of age.
+Under halothane anesthesia, the clinical duration of effects of ZEMURON did not vary with age in patients 4 months to 8 years of age.
 The terminal half-life and other pharmacokinetic parameters of rocuronium in these pediatric patients are presented in Table 9.

-in Pediatric Patients (ages 3 to less than 12 mos, n=6; 1 toless than
+Rocuronium in Pediatric Patients (ages 3 to less than 12 mos, n=6; 1 to less

 |PK Parameters||Patient Age Range|